If you have a smartphone, computer or tablet, and a reliable internet connection, our CHP clinicians can often “see you” virtually.

-CHP utilizes two different secure video conference services Doximity and Zoom to conduct secure, telemedicine appointments.
-Using either Zoom or Doximity requires you to have access to either a computer, smartphone, or tablet (e.g. iPad), secure internet access and an email address or telephone number.
-We recommend connecting to secure WiFi to avoid incurring mobile data charges.
+CHP use two different secure video conference services, Doximity or Zoom, to conduct secure appointments.
+You will need computer, smartphone, or tablet (e.g. iPad), secure internet access, and an email address or telephone number.
+We recommend connecting to secure WiFi to ensure privacy and to avoid mobile data charges.

-If you do not have access to the equipment needed for a video consultation, our providers are also able to perform some appointments via telephone.
+If you do not have access to the equipment needed for a video consultation, we can perform some appointments via telephone.
 Please call your health center to schedule a telephone-only visit.

-You can test Zoom on your device prior to your visit by going to ZOOM TEST.
-If you experience any technical issues, please call your clinician’s office.
+You can test Zoom on your device prior to your visit by visiting ZOOM TEST.
+If you experience technical problems, please call your clinician’s office.

-4. At the time of your scheduled appointment:
+5. At the time of your scheduled appointment…

 If you have a Zoom appointment, please open your email and click on the link provided to you.

-If you have an appointment via secure Doximity App, you will receive a text stating that your clinician is ready.
+If you have an appointment via the Doximity App, you will receive a text stating that your clinician is ready.
 Click the link in the app.

 If you have a telephone appointment, please note that the call will likely come from a “private” number.
 Please answer.

-5. The Medical Assistant or Nurse will be on the line to gather your “intake” information.
-Your medical history, updates to your medication list, and any other necessary information that your clinician may need for your appointment, just as you would in-person.
+Just like an in-person appoinment, a medical assistant or nurse will gather your “intake” information, including medical history, updates to your medication list, and any other information that your clinician may need for your appointment, just as you would in-person.